lorikayman/RebisTheory/src/lib/rebis_theory.md

 Due to attribution of Candlestick Keep to Owlites, here we can identify distincly Owlite architecture, or at least one associated with Owlites, by the idea of them inhabiting those strucures at some point.
 There is Owlite Academy and adjacent locations, which, given architectural similarity, might likely be related to Owlites and more prominently a _single civilization resposible for construction of those castles_.
 Part of those locations has presence of arrays of coffins, reminiscent of crypts.

-While the precise identity of this group is unknown, apart from Owlite scenario, we have a different notion tieing with present narrative of creation myth and ancient relations, one found across all of those instances, -- as presence of depictions of __devilite-like heads decorating niches of the walls__, accompanied by arches with dragon heads overlooking the surface of the wall.
+While the precise identity of this group is unknown, apart from Owlite scenario, we have a different notion tieing with present narrative of creation myth and ancient relations, one found across all of those instances, -- as presence of depictions of [devilite-like heads](#fiendish-statues) __decorating niches of the walls__, -- accompanied by arches with dragon heads overlooking the surface of the wall.
 The devilite-like architectural element is _not present_ in Royal Jelly Palace, Scarlet Fortress and Cryptic Statuery, which makes it more so hidden.
+So, we will refer to it for now as the [fiendish statue](#fiendish-statues).

 ##### Almirian Architecture